-Deputy Director, Industry & Stakeholder Engagement
+Deputy Director, Industry and Stakeholder Engagement

 With a PhD in combustion engineering, Associate Professor Alex James made the transition from catalytic converters to the rest of the world, where she uses mathematical modelling to solve problems.
 At heart she’s a mathematical modeller and works on problems from social science to climate change, but her main hobby is ecology.
 Although Alex says she is no ecologist – “friends had to teach me the difference between beetles and bugs” – she is excited by the contribution mathematics can make to the analysis and study of interactions among organisms and their environment.
 More about Alex here.